 Bariatric Surgery Post-Op Diet: 1 month and Beyond

-We are discussing phase 4 of the post weight loss surgery meal plan which start at approximately three to four weeks after surgery.
+We are discussing phase 4 of the post weight loss surgery meal plan which starts at approximately three to four weeks after surgery.
 It is important to remember not to compare yourself to others as far as what you can eat or the rate at which you are losing weight.
 Every person is different, and your body adapts to the surgery differently meaning you can incorporate different types of foods at different rates.
 Your primary goal is to get still 60 – 90 grams of protein and to drink a minimum of 48 to 64 ounces of fluids.
-Fluids should come predominantly from water, flavored herbal tea and vitamin water.
+Fluids should come predominantly from water, flavored herbal tea, and vitamin water.
 No carbonated beverages post-surgery, especially soda.
 The carbonation creates gas and can cause significant discomfort.
 Also, remember not to drink with a straw, you will pull more air into your pouch that can cause pain.
 You can add coffee back in moderation when you are not experiencing acid reflux, and you don’t have any problems eating food or drinking fluids.
 Coffee is acidic, so it may exacerbate or create acid reflux and cause discomfort.
 Coffee is also a diuretic which pulls fluids out of you and can cause you to be dehydrated if you are not drinking enough other fluids.

 You are still weighing your food, 3 meals at 6 ounces and one protein shake per day.
 Your meals consist of 3 ounces of protein, 1 ounce of a healthy fat and 2 ounces of fruits, vegetables or starch.
 It may take a few months to be able to eat 6 ounces of food at one sitting.
-I recommend starting at 3 to 4 ounces and slowly increasing to 6 ounces.
+We recommend starting at 3 to 4 ounces and slowly increasing to 6 ounces.
 Become aware of how many ounces you can eat at one time and be sure not to force more than your body is ready to tolerate at this time.
 Depending on how many ounces you can take in at one time your total goal for the day is 12 to 18 ounces of total food and 9 of those ounces being protein.
 So if you can only eat 3 ounces at one time, you would eat 4 to 6 times per day having 2 ounces of protein and one ounce of something else.
 You always want to have some form of protein with each meal.
-Not only will this assist with increased weight loss, it helps with maintaining muscle mass and will help prevent feelings of discomfort, being nauseas or bloated from gas being produced.
-You really will need to listen to your body and adapt this meal plan to fit where you are at and what foods you are able tolerate.
+Not only will this assist with increased weight loss, it helps with maintaining muscle mass and will help prevent feelings of discomfort, being nauseous or bloated from gas being produced.
+You really will need to listen to your body and adapt this meal plan to fit where you are at and what foods you are able to tolerate.

 This phase is to slowly incorporate real whole food back into your diet.
 It may take up to 6 months for you to be able to eat most foods.
 When trying a new food try one new food at a time to see how you do.
 If a particular food does not agree with you, wait a few weeks and try again.
 It is very important that you learn to eat very slowly, cutting your food up into pea size bites and chewing until the food is applesauce consistency before swallowing.
 By training yourself to do this you minimize your chances of getting food stuck.
-This takes practice, so hopefully you started doing this before surgery.
+This takes practice, so hopefully, you started doing this before surgery.
 When incorporating lean meats you may want to begin with a soft fish like tilapia and see how you do.
 When cooking your protein be sure to use cooking methods that will allow the meat to be very moist like using a crock pot or a slow cooker where you cook your protein in a broth or liquid base.

-When incorporating vegetables start with cooked vegetables that have mostly insoluble fiber and are non-fibrous gassy vegetables like green beans, squash, eggplant, zucchini, leafy greens and carrots.
+When incorporating vegetables start with cooked vegetables that have mostly insoluble fiber and are non-fibrous gassy vegetables like green beans, squash, eggplant, zucchini, leafy greens, and carrots.
 Vegetables that are high in sugar or contain more soluble fiber tend to create more gas and can cause discomfort.
 Gassy and fibrous vegetables like celery, broccoli, cabbage, onions, cauliflower and peas you may want to wait awhile before incorporating.
 See how you do with several cooked vegetables before moving on to raw veggies.

 When incorporating fruit to start, you will want to remove all the skin.
-You may wish to start with canned fruit in its juice, rinsed and drained to begin with then gradually change over to whole fruit.
+You may wish to start with canned fruit in its juice, rinsed and drained, to begin with then gradually change over to whole fruit.
 In time, you will be able to eat fruit with the skin but that may take a few months.

 If you have had gastric bypass or duodenal switch be sure not to have more than 15 grams of carbohydrates per meal.
 You will want to read food labels as sometimes there are hidden sugars or carbohydrates.
 Taking in more than 15 grams of carbs per meal may cause you to have dumping that can be painful where you experience severe flu-like symptoms.